Write scalar.

 Execute parallel.

-Ark is a compute-native language that treats tensors, cost, and distributed state as first-class primitives.
-You write clear intent — the compiler produces efficient kernels and deterministic dispatch.
+Ark is a compute-native language that treats tensors, hardware cost, and distributed state as first-class primitives.
+You write clear intent—the compiler produces hyper-optimized kernels and deterministic grid dispatch.

 __global__ void matrixMul(float *A, float *B, float *C, int N) {